-My weary feet has reached Valparaiso.
+My weary feet has finally reached Valparaiso, the colorful city in western Chile.
 After almost a month of traveling across the South American continent I realize that this is as far south as I will come, due to weather conditions (yeah, it’s winter down there).
 Dear Patagonia, I will say hello another time.

 Rolf Potts is perhaps best known for his classic book “Vagabonding”, detailing how to get ready for long-term travel.
 But “Marco Polo Didn’t Go There” from 2008 is a fine collection of travel stories with an unusual twist, since each chapter has ending notes which describes the circumstances surrounding that particular story.
 This is a great concept and feels like the director’s commentary track on DVDs.

 Bruce Chatwin had a very unique touch to his storytelling.
 It often goes from simple dialog to pondering philosophy in less than a few sentences.
-As a result of this, his books can be both excellent and dry at the same time, even on the same page.
-But I still consider him to be my all-time favorite travel writer.
+As a result of this, his books can be both excellent and dry at the same time, even on the same page, but I still consider him to be one of my all-time favorite travel writers.

 In the digital society of 2007, I suppose that plain notebooks are on the decline.
 However, there are times when you don’t want to bring a laptop.
 This is where the classic Moleskine notebooks enter the scene.
 Due to the quality and portable format, I find them very useful and always bring one or two with me on all travel occasions.